Comai-Lab/kmer-extract-by-trigger-site/README.md

 ./kmer-extract-by-trigger-site.py <parameters>

 Parameters:
--f or -- file: The inpout fastq file
+-f or -- file: The input fastq file
 -o or --output_file: the output kmer list file
 -w or --wordsize: The kmer word size desired, often 20-45 bp
 -m or --mincount: The minimum number of times the kmer must be observed to make it to the output file